 Watch the videos from the salon and explore some of these questions: Who and what are copyrights there to protect?
 Do the digital and the analog worlds follow the same rules?
 Is the refrain “no copyright infringement intended” an abdication of responsibility or an act of civil disobedience?
 What qualifies as fair use?
 These and many other questions will be central to our discussion.

-Data Lead, Kickstarter.
-With the support of Kickstarter fundraising, Fred published Emoji Dick, an emoji translation of Herman Melville’s classic Moby Dick, which later became the first emoji book acquired by The Library of Congress.
-Founder of Free Culture @ NYU, and a former Creative Commons representative, Fred occasionally teaches copyrights and cyberlaw at NYU.
+Fred Benenson is a Kickstarter Fellow and emoji translation expert.
+With the support of Kickstarter fundraising, Fred published Emoji Dick, an emoji translation of Herman Melville’s classic Moby Dick, which in 2013 became the first emoji book acquired by The Library of Congress.
+He is also the author of How to Speak Emoji.
+Founder of Free Culture @ NYU and a former Creative Commons representative, he occasionally teaches copyrights and cyberlaw at NYU.

 Patricia Aufderheide and Peter Jaszi Copyright, Permissions, and Fair Use among Visual Artists and the Academic and Museum Visual Arts Communities (2014)